© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn forming part of a cairnfield on Longstone Hill is a scheduled monument protected by Historic England under reference 1010607.
 View the official record →

-Cairn forming part of a cairnfield on Longstone Hill is an ancient ceremonial and funerary monument of Bronze Age date, situated on elevated moorland in Devon.
+Cairn on Longstone Hill is a Bronze Age burial mound forming part of a cairnfield located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010607.

 Cairn forming part of a cairnfield on Longstone Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010607.